Choccy-vr/WavePad/JOURNAL.md

 - If I had the hardware technically I could build WaveOS and have a running OS altough with a lot of problems.

 **Total Time Spent: 4h**

+# June 26th: Weather

+- I didn't journal for a few days but it was all working on weather so I will just add it to today.

+- I started work on the Weather Backend Service.

+- The structure for the app is going to be a Backend service that runs in the background to get all the data and a Frontend which will get the data and display for the user.

+- The weather data will be stored in a accessable .wvdb so other apps can go in and get the same weather data the rest of the system uses.

+- I am using Open Meteo because I don't need a API key and I have had experience with it before.

+- Right now I am updating my SQLite_Manager to support more complex tables right now it is just key-value pairs.

+**Total Time Spent: 6h**